 For most women, good health depends on keeping an HbA1c level below 5.7%.
 If you already have diabetes, your target may be somewhat higher, around 6.5% or below, to lower the risk of complications without generating too much change in your blood sugar level.

-Most women have a normal HbA1c level of less than 5.7%.
+The average HbA1c level for most women is less than 5.7%.
 This implies that the normal blood sugar level remains within a healthy range, so lowering the risk of acquiring diabetes-related medical issues.
 A woman’s blood sugar is higher than normal but not yet high enough for a diabetes diagnosis if her HbA1c level falls between 5.7% and 6.4%.
 This is known as prediabetes.

-The target HbA1c level is usually below 7%, but this can vary depending on personal health circumstances and professional advice if a woman has been diagnosed with diabetes.
+The target HbA1c level is usually below 7%, but this can vary, depending on personal health circumstances and professional advice if a woman has been diagnosed with diabetes.
+Some women may set goals age 70 and older to allow slightly higher targets to avoid hypoglycemia.

 A1C Level Diagnostics and Measurements: